voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 label from `obj.names` and the bounding box coordinates are expressed as relative coordinates in `[0, 1] x [0, 1]`.

-Unlabeled images have no corresponding file in `labels/`.
+Unlabeled images have no corresponding TXT file in `data/`.

 You can export a FiftyOne dataset as a YOLO dataset in the above format as
 follows: